solo-io/solo-docs/supergloo/docs/tutorials/istio/tutorials-6-istio-mtls.md

 ---
-title: "Gloo and Istio mTLS"
+title: "Gloo API Gateway with Istio mTLS"
-weight: 4
+weight: 50
+description: "Gloo API Gateway can be paired with any service mesh to demonstrate complex ingress and API routing/decoupling use cases.
+In this section, we take a look at automatically configuring Gloo as the Ingress for an Istio service mesh."
 ---

 ## Motivation